ngriffen/AnomalyDetector/README.md

 - **Scalable Logical Validation**: Executes custom, rule-based audits—such as range limits, regex patterns, and allowed-value lists—tailored to your specific business logic.
 - **Consolidated Reporting**: Returns a clean `ANOMALY REPORT` object containing all detected findings.

+# Auto Mode (Machine Learning)
+The Auto Mode moves beyond simple row-by-row rules to analyze the "hidden" relationships within your data using unsupervised machine learning.

+- **Unsupervised Multivariate Detection**: Powered by the Isolation Forest algorithm, this mode detects anomalies that traditional rules miss.
+It identifies outliers where individual values might look normal, but their combination is statistically rare.

+- **Root Cause Attribution**: Unlike standard "black box" ML, the engine calculates feature importance via deviance scoring to pinpoint exactly which columns caused a row to be flagged.

+- **Complex Interaction Tagging**: The report distinguishes between Specific Suspects (single column outliers) and Complex Interactions (rows where the relationship between multiple features is the primary anomaly).

+- **Zero-Config Intelligence**: Requires no manual rules or thresholds.
+The engine automatically learns the "shape" of your unique dataset to separate signal from noise.

+---

+Mode,Command,Best For
+Basic,AnomalyDetector.Basic(df),"Catching typos, nulls, duplicates, and explicit rule violations."
+Auto,AnomalyDetector.Auto(df),"Finding ""weird"" data patterns using Unsupervised Machine Learning."
+Full,AnomalyDetector.Full(df),Total data assurance combining statistical rules and AI.

 ---